 The Derwent is an extremely spacious property that has been converted from a hotel/pub into a fabulous self catering venue.
-Retaining many original features, the recent conversion provides an amazing venue for groups.
+Retaining many original features, the conversion provides an amazing venue for groups.
 The Derwent is perfect for friends & families, and offers a totally different unique concept for any special celebration.

 The impressive renovation provides you with 16 boutique style bedrooms (with flexible bed options) with plenty of brand new en suites and shared bathrooms.

 The downstairs main social area flows from room to room with two lounge areas, a fully equipped fitted kitchen stocked with everything you need to self cater for large groups.
 We know that one of the most important aspect of a group booking is to be able to comfortably dine and socialise together, we can offer a spacious dining room with the bar area of the former pub kept for decoration purposes to add to that ‘pub’ feel.

 For your entertainment we have added a games room with pool table, table football and dart board.
 Outside there is a patio with BBQ area and a private garden.

 Situated in the Upper Derwent Valley in the heart of the Peak District, The Derwent enjoys a prime location in the former mill-village Bamford which occupies the hillside underneath Bamford Edge and above the River Derwent.

 Popular areas of the Peak District are very accessible Castleton, Hope Valley, Edale, Hathersage, Lady Bower Reservoir, Chatsworth are all a short drive away.

 Very spacious accommodation, where all bedrooms have flexible room options where beds can change from doubles to twins where possible.